IbrahimYousre/PopularMoviesStage/README.md

 - Picasso: for image loading

 ## Features
-- The favorite list is available offline
+- [X] The favorite list is available offline
-- Endless scrolling (not yet implemented)
+- [X] Endless scrolling
-- Offline access to popular and top rated movies list (not yet implemented)
+- [ ] Offline access to popular and top rated movies list (not yet implemented)

 ## Instructions
 To build this project follow add your moviesdb.org API KEY to `gradle.properties` as illustrated below